areleu/vencopy/docs/software/flexEstimator.rst

 ---------------------------------------------------

 Below are the specifications of the output modules.
 This is important, because the output produced holds only numbers without any units.
-These specifications describes how these values can be interpreted when VencoPy is configured correctly.
+These specifications describes how these values can be interpreted when venco.py is configured correctly.
 Different steps of filtering, aggregation, correction and normalization are performed for the six profiles.
-Thus, it is important to understand what the numbers in the output files refer to.
-VencoPy outputs a total of 6 profiles, 4 flow profiles (demand profiles) and 2 state profiles (energy levels).
+Thus, it is important to understand what the numbers in the output files refer to. venco.py outputs a total of 6 profiles, 4 flow profiles (demand profiles) and 2 state profiles (energy levels).

 *************
 Flow Profiles